How to Make Pretend Play Toys — Easy Step-by-Step Guide

 - 7

-Use tape to secure any loose flaps on the boxes, ensuring a sturdy structure.
+Use tape to secure any loose flaps on the boxes, ensuring a sturdy structure for your pretend play toys.
+Pay special attention to the bottom and any seams that might have opened during transport or storage.

 - 8